PantryParty/docs/docs/basic_usage/pantry-party-workfow.md

 Everytime a new barcode is found, PantryParty guides you through the creation of the Grocy product and will give you the option to attach it to, or create a new, parent product.

+### The Exceptions
+The main exception to this rule is when you buy things in packs with a different barcodes than the pieces.

 ### That sounds stupid
 No problem, PantryParty will also add barcodes to existing Grocy Products.